 Female M6, is by far the most experienced road crosser of any other study turtle.
 Although she rarely crosses at exactly the same location, her destination in the meadow, in the densely overgrown interior of the loop in the dirt road, is always the same.
 She has been observed many times with other turtles while in the meadow, which are then radio tagged and tracked as residents.

-Turtle M6 nearly always hibernates in EXACTLY the same 2 stump holes near the ravine bottom, holes year to year.
-There appears to little significant about this site compared to the rest of the south facing slope, so how she remembers and re-finds it year after year is not known.
+Turtle M6 nearly always hibernates in EXACTLY the same 2 stump holes near the ravine bottom, alternating holes year to year.
+There appears to be little significant appearance about this site compared to the rest of the south facing slope, so how she remembers and re-finds the exact spot year after year is not known.

 The travels to the meadow and the return trip not only includes a long distance, but also travel up and back down a steep forested slope, and through the dense vegetation of a power line ROW.
-Until he was found dead in 2016, male turtle M16 was often found at the ROW corner "waiting on" M6 (and M1) after which they were found mating in several seasons.
+Until he was found dead in 2016, male turtle M16 was often found at the ROW corner "waiting on" M6 (and M1) after which they were often found mating.